 - Signed and completed application form.
 Application Form PFD

 - Design template with a rendering of the proposal.

 - A Project Statement (500 words maximum) that describes why the artist is interested in painting a traffic signal controller box and how the artist believes the art will beautify the surrounding area.

 - An Artist Statement or biography with previous experience.

 Applications received after the deadline will not be considered.
 Application materials will not be returned.

 Artist Selection Process

 Box!
-Box! applications for Summer 2018 will be accepted on a rolling basis until Friday, August 31.
+Box! applications for Summer 2019 will be accepted on a rolling basis Friday, July 26th at 4:00 PM.
 The selection committee includes MACC board members and neighborhood representatives when appropriate.
 Applications will be evaluated on the following selection criteria:

 - Artistic Merit

 - Artwork that attracts attention from a distance